CyanolabFreiburg/Syntney/README.md

 sequences with no homologous gene neighborhood will get a low score.

-The workflow was originally developed to work with the output of a GLASSgo sRNA search as list of trustable hologous sequences.
+The workflow was originally developed to work with the output of a GLASSgo sRNA search as list of trustable homologous sequences.
 Further the synteny of unknown sequences e.g. from a BLAST search can be scored.
 To score sequences, the header in the input FASTA file needs to start with the NCBI accession number followed by a : and the starting position of the hit in the genome.